lubiah/kudadam.com/src/routes/blog/posts/close-program-time/index.md

 ---
-title: Python script to automatically close a program at specified time
-description: Learn how to use Python to close a program at a certain time.
-category: programming
-excerpt: Making a program which automates the closing of softwares at a certain time
+title: How to automate closing running applications on Windows with Python
+description: How to Automate Closing Applications on Windows with Python.
+Learn how to create a simple and useful programme that can close any running application on your Windows computer at a specified time using Python.
+excerpt: Out of boredom today, I decided to create a Python application capable of automatically closing other applications at the time specified.
 keywords:
-  - automation
   - python automation
-  - taskkill command
-  - terminal
-  - windows
+  - close windows applications with python
-  - kill application
+  - subprocess and taskkill in python
+  - automate desktop activities in python
 date: 2021-07-15
-expiry: 2023-05-05
+expiry: 2023-08-20
 tags:
   - python
-  - terminal
 ---

 Out of boredom today, I decided to create a Python application capable of automatically closing other applications at the time specified.
 This could be a perfect idea for an application, but I do not think I will make it now.
 Maybe later.